4a656666/PeglinMapMod/README.md

  * Change the weights of each room type during randomization
  * Toggle whether elite fight rooms are allowed near the start
  * Control which individual rooms are allowed to be used
+ * Change the shape of the map
+   * Fix the inefficient edges on the side of of the map where you could skip a room
+   * Enable a custom map which has a choice of two boss rooms at the end
+   * Extend the map

 ## Installation
  1. Install BepInEx by following [this guide](https://docs.bepinex.dev/articles/user_guide/installation/index.html)